czhengjuarez/FireDrill/README.md

 A comprehensive cybersecurity incident response training platform that simulates real-world cyber threats through interactive role-playing scenarios.
 Built with React and deployed on Cloudflare Workers with D1 database integration.

+**🔐 Authentication Required**: Sign in with Google to access the platform and manage your training content.

 ## 🚀 Live Demo

 - **Production**: https://fire-drill.coscient.workers.dev
 - **Test Environment**: https://fire-drill-test.coscient.workers.dev

+*Latest Version*: c24e7672-67c6-43d9-a319-a213177cd776

 ## 📋 Project Overview